StephenCleary/blog-stephencleary-dotcom/blog/_posts/2010-04-30-dynamically-binding-to-static-class.md

 RefOutArg is a very simple class that contains a single value (which can be accessed either as _object_ or _dynamic_).

 The DynamicStaticTypeMembers class enables dynamic access to static members.
-It is similar to David's StaticMembersDynamicWrapper, only this class allows setting static properties, invoking overloaded static methods, and ref/out parameters using RefOutArg ([official source](http://nitokitchensink.codeplex.com/SourceControl/changeset/view/51391#1073960)):
+It is similar to David's StaticMembersDynamicWrapper, only this class allows setting static properties, invoking overloaded static methods, and ref/out parameters using RefOutArg:

 {% highlight csharp %}